Home

 By Martin Dejnicki

-Submit Your 40th birthday poem
+Submit Your Poems

+It's never to late to be elected to office.
 How about on your 40th birthday?
 You got my vote! :)

-40th Vote
+40th Birthday Poem Vote

 A milestone we wish not to neglect,